superfamousdog/superfamousdog.github.io/_posts/2026-04-23-cant-upskill-out.md

 ## Conclusion

-There will be third, fourth, etc. order effects from this that I'm not thinking of and maybe won't be possible to guess.
-Obviously, I'm pretty pessimistic about how "AI taking our jobs" will pan out (I really hope somebody will point out a simple fact I've overlooked and that I am wrong).
+There will be third, fourth, etc. order effects from this that I'm not thinking of and maybe won't be possible to forsee.
+Clearly, I'm pretty pessimistic about how "AI taking our jobs" will pan out (I really hope somebody will point out how I am wrong).

 We need time to figure out how to handle this so people don't become destitute and desperate.
 I think it's unrealistic that the government will get UBI together in time to avoid chaos.
 And I think LLM companies deciding to share their revenue with everyone is a good joke. _Maybe_ someday we will transition to a society where the value of our labor doesn't control our access to healthcare, food, and shelter, but who is going to cover our expenses while that's being figured out?